-1. The fund has a lower exposure to the UK when considered in revenues

-- (c.4%) versus by domicile (c.18%).
-This is because they have favoured UK domiciled companies with a more global exposure (such as Unilever and Imperial Brands); and - 2.
-There is a larger exposure to Asia Pacific by revenues (c.20%) than the equivalent statistic as measured by domicile (c.8%).
+- 1. The fund has a lower exposure to the UK when considered in revenues (c.4%) versus by domicile (c.18%) because they have favoured UK domiciled companies with a more global exposure (such as Unilever, Diageo, British American Tobacco and Imperial Brands); and - 2.
+There is a larger exposure to Asia Pacific by revenues (c.20%) than the equivalent statistic as measured by domicile (c.6%).

-Within the Asia Pacific region there is one company listed in Hong Kong (Anta Sports), one company listed in Taiwan (Taiwan Semiconductor) and one company listed in Australia (Sonic Healthcare)
+Within the Asia Pacific region there is one company in Taiwan (Taiwan Semiconductor) and one company listed in Australia (Sonic Healthcare).